Configuration & Environment

 Performance Tuning:

-PY3PLEX_NUM_WORKERS— Number of parallel workers for algorithmsDefault:
+PY3PLEX_NUM_WORKERS— Suggested number of parallel workers for algorithmsDefault recommendation:

 Setting environment variables: